Skip to Content

 Private Tours

 If you’re a die-hard fan of J.R.R.
-Tolkien’s fantasy world, then you have the option to treat yourself to a private tour of Hobbiton.
-This is the ultimate VIP experience and can be arranged for groups of up to 6 people.
-You’ll get the undivided attention of your guide, the chance to ask loads of questions, and plenty of photo opportunities.
+Tolkien’s fantasy world, then you also have the option to treat yourself to a private tour of Hobbiton.
+This is the ultimate VIP experience and can be arranged for individuals or groups.
+You’ll get the undivided attention of your guide, the chance to ask loads of questions, and plenty of photo opportunities!

 Seasonal Tours

-There’s also a summer harvest festival each year, usually in early February.
-During this event, you can party like a hobbit and enjoy a farmer’s market, plenty of Southfarthing beers and ciders, a barbecue, and a buffet inside a beautifully decorated party marquee.
-Tickets cost $250 NZD per person.
+If you’re traveling to Hobbiton in early February, you’re in luck!
+During the summer harvest festival, you can party like a hobbit and enjoy a farmer’s market, plenty of Southfarthing beers and ciders, a barbecue, and a buffet inside a beautifully decorated party marquee.
+Tickets cost $290 NZD per person.

 4. When is Hobbiton open?